 lst = exa -T.

 cd, zoxide is a powerful tool to help you navigate directories quickly and based on usage.
-Instead of having to navigate to the directory manually, zoxide will skip all the manual effort and automatically determine which directory you intended to go to and jump their automatically.
+Instead of having to navigate to the directory manually, zoxide will automatically determine where you intended to go and jump there automatically, skipping the intermediate directories.

 gh because of its official support from GitHub.
-Although I don’t use many of its features (such as listing issues and reviewing PRs), I do enjoy a lot of the shortcuts it offers, such as automatically creating a new repository based on the directory you’re in, or auto-creating a PR from your branch.
-These small things help me stay in the terminal and not have to go to GitHub on my browser.
+Although I don’t use many of its features (such as listing issues and reviewing PRs), I do enjoy a lot of its functionality.
+For example, you can automatically create a new repository based on the contents of your current directory, or create a PR from your current branch.
+These small things help me stay in the CLI and not have to navigate to GitHub on my browser.

 I used to run

 rm -rf when I needed to delete something in the terminal, which is extremely unsafe. trash is a great tool to move things to the macOS Trash so that they’re recoverable in case you need them again.
 It’s a much less destructive way of deleting files and directories on your computer, and gives me peace of mind when I delete things in my command line.

 One of the features that I leverage the most is the aliasing commands.
 Although this isn’t special to zsh, I appreciate the ability to type just a couple of letters to run long commands.

 Open and Code